microsoft/OpenHack-FHIR/MC4H/Challenge4-FHIRSyncAgent/ReadMe.md

 ## Setup App Registration in the same Azure tenant as your Dynamics 365 tenant
 1. Go to App Registrations in Azure Portal
 2. Click + New registration
-3. Enter a Name, pick Single tenant
+3. Enter a Name **syncdv-svc-client**, pick Single tenant, click Register
 4. Go to Certificates & secrets in the left navigation, click + New client secret, click Add
-5. The details of this App Registration are secrets stored in Key Vault **{azureapiforfhirname}kv**
+5. The details of this App Registration will be stored in Key Vault secrets **{azureapiforfhirname}kv** as part of the deployment below
    * SA-CDSCLIENTID
    * SA-CDSSECRET
    * SA-CDSTENANTID